matt-catellier/NodeReactMongoDBSocketDEMO/readme.md

 introduces many new technologies and explains pretty well how React updates the DOM through EventStores and Actions.

+"In this tutorial we are going to build a character voting app (inspired by Facemash and Hot or Not) for EVE Online - a massively multiplayer online game"

 ## Onboarding

 1. install node